Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 approverSignatureAndExpiry.expiry: 1729989609
 approverSalt: 0xdca4f1809aeb9c0f7059e328d1e28b317efff44b4ae9c2de67a53af8865876d3
 ```
 You are provide these details to stakers and they would be able to successfully delegate to the operator.
 By default, the expiry of this salt is `3600` seconds.
 In order to change it, use the `--expiry` flag to provide the desited value.
 You can also use `--path-to-key-store` flag instead of `--ecdsa-private-key` if you have your approval key as a keystore.
+We do NOT support web3signer or fireblocks for this operation.

 In case you want to generate the unsigned salt and sign it yourself, just skip passing any signer information
 ```bash